SmoothWAN/SmoothWAN/README.md

 <details>
 <summary>Speedify compared to current consumer-grade bonding solutions</summary>

-- SD-WAN VPN: By having one exit IP address when bonding, connected network sessions are uninterrupted.
+- SDN VPN: By having one exit IP address when bonding, connected network sessions are uninterrupted.
 Sensitive streams are mirrored across WANs and prioritized for VoIP, video calls, streaming, and games for seamless failover and lossless connectivity even when combining lossy WANs.
 While non-sensitive streams are aggregated across WANs for the speed of the total combined WANs, and bulk downloads using single sockets are aggregated.
 Sensitive streams are also aggregated with high quality sources. <br>
 - Per WAN quality rating system that's based on jitter, latency, stability, and speed variations over a period of time to prevent an unstable WAN from impacting total aggregation performance. (e.g will suspend a WAN on multiple failures, resume and suspend delay is increased on multiple failures) <br>
 - Per WAN VPN transport protocols for optimal connectivity when used with strict ISPs or poor middleboxes, used protocols: HTTPS(disguises as web browsing), UDP, TCP, TCP Multiple. <br>
 - "TCP Multiple" transport protocol as known as parallel transfer sockets allows maximum speed to be achieved on high latency, lossy, and far region VPN servers (with loss based CCA host settings and out-of-order packets). <br>